NelsonTooMighty/Beat.Box/README.md

   - Issues/ Needed Fixes:
     - There could be a possibile disscusion on if all the Frames/GUIs should have its own controller.
 As of right now there is only one controller between the artist and playlist frame and the controller class is already doing multiple tasks that are very similar.
         -   All the controllers could be a basic interface because they display the contents based off the users input, but differ in the information its displaying ex: arist, songs, playlist etc.

   - Sprint 3 Expectations:
       - For the next sprint All frames should be able to access and perform all the methods that allows the user to recieve information based on their input.
       - Want to create a button on every frame that could lead you to another frame based on what the user is wanting too access.
-      - testcase for all the Frames to insure the database is being accessed and displaying desired content correctly.
+      - Testcase for all the Frames to insure the database is being accessed and displaying desired content correctly.
 ### Template (Name goes here)

   - Work Done: